ayoubft/ayoubft.github.io.ar/_posts/2022-07-19-camera-calibration.md

 date: 2022-07-19
 title: Camera calibration Theory and Application
 description: In this post we will review what's camera calibration, why it's needed and how to do it.
-tags: camera, computer-vision, python, camera-calibration, calibration
+tags: camera calibration computer-vision python camera-calibration
 ---

 - [Camera Calibration Theory](#camera-calibration-theory)